Site Navigation

-U.S. Highway 395 North - Minden to Reno
+U.S. 395 North - Minden to Carson City

 U.S. 395 north

-Leaving downtown Minden, northbound U.S. 395/Railroad Avenue approaches the Carson Valley Inn Hotel-Casino-RV Resort on the right side of the highway.
+Leaving downtown Minden, northbound U.S. 395 (Railroad Avenue) approaches the Carson Valley Inn Hotel-Casino-RV Resort on the right side of the highway.
 Photo taken 07/19/09.

 The next major intersection along U.S. 395 north is with Nevada 88, which travels from Minden south to Markleeville in California's Alpine County.
 Nevada 88 changes into California 88 upon reaching the state line, and California 88 travels over the Carson Pass in the Sierra Nevada, then descends into the Gold Country foothills east of Stockton.
 California 88, along with U.S. 50 and Interstate 80 are among the all-weather routes over the Sierra Nevada.
 Photo taken 07/19/09.